Richard Barone: Career

 In 1999 he provided musical direction and orchestrations for the off-Broadway musical Bright Lights, Big City at the New York Theatre Workshop, working with Rent director Michael Greif.
 From 1999 to 2004, Barone directed and performed in The Downtown Messiah, a unique, multi-genre interpretation of Handel's baroque oratorio that was broadcast annually in December on over 200 public radio stations nationwide, and combined elements of pop, folk, blues, and jazz.

 A boxed set of Barone's first three studio albums was released in Europe in 2000 as The Big Three by Line Records, Germany.
-In 2001, he contributed the track "Showdown" to Lynne Me Your Ears - A Tribute to Jeff Lynne, a 32-track collection that included performances by Ringo Starr, Brian Wilson, Stevie Nicks and others.
-He also sang backing vocals for Tony Visconti's version of "Mr. Blue Sky" on the album, along with Kristeen Young.
+In 2001, he contributed a version of "Showdown" to Lynne Me Your Ears - A Tribute to Jeff Lynne.
+He also sang backing vocals on Visconti's version of "Mr. Blue Sky" on the album, along with Kristeen Young.

-As a concert producer/director, he began to create large-scale concert events, including three all-star tributes to Peggy Lee at Carnegie Hall, the Hollywood Bowl, and Chicago's Ravinia Festival in 2003 and 2004 in partnership with legendary concert impresario George Wein.
-The fully-orchestrated concerts spanned Lee's entire career and were staged as a musical biography.
+As a concert producer/director, Barone began to create large-scale concert events, including three all-star tributes to Peggy Lee at Carnegie Hall, the Hollywood Bowl, and Chicago's Ravinia Festival in 2003 and 2004 in partnership with concert impresario George Wein.
+The fully orchestrated concerts spanned Lee's entire career and were staged as a musical biography.
 Performers included Bea Arthur, Nancy Sinatra, Rita Moreno, Debbie Harry, and Shirley Horn.
-For New York's Central Park SummerStage he created The Not-so Great American Songbook, a lovingly irreverent look at the guilty-pleasure hits of the 1970s, featuring an eclectic cast that included Justin Vivian Bond.
+For New York's Central Park SummerStage in 2004 he created The Not-so Great American Songbook, a lovingly irreverent revue of guilty-pleasure hits of the 1970s, featuring an eclectic cast that included Moby and Justin Vivian Bond.

 In 2004, Barone interviewed Quincy Jones for the PBS documentary Fever: The Music of Peggy Lee.
-That year also saw the first release on his own RBM Special Editions label, an anthology entitled Collection: An Embarrassment of Richard, composed of highlights from his back catalogue.
-The cover was photographed by Mick Rock, the first of many collaborations.
-In June, he performed in The Blood on the Tracks Project at Merkin Hall, a multi-artist tribute to Bob Dylan's landmark 1974 album on its thirtieth anniversary.
+That year also saw the first release on his own RBM Special Editions label, an anthology of highlights from his back catalog entitled Collection: An Embarrassment of Richard.
+He also performed in The Blood on the Tracks Project in June at Merkin Hall, a multi-artist tribute to Bob Dylan's landmark 1974 album on its 30th anniversary.
 He was accompanied by Tony Visconti on bass, Vernon Reid on guitar, and Buddy Cage, who had performed on the original album, on pedal steel.

 Also that year, Barone joined 1960s folk-rock icon Donovan for a series of the latter's Beat Café concert events, including nine performances at New York's Joe's Pub, singing and reading excerpts from Allen Ginsberg's Howl.
+These appearances were the first of many collaborations with Donovan.